pensjonatus/flash-fiction/blog/i-have-a-surprise.md

 ---
-title: 'I have a Surprise'
+title: I have a Surprise
 date: '2015-04-13'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Honey, I have a surprise for you," the husband bellowed from downstairs.